ConfusedVorlon/HSTableView/README.md

             row.redrawCell(UITableViewRowAnimation.fade)
         };

+        // Section
-        // Add a section with a simple title var section=self.table.addSection("Regular cells")
+        // Add a section with a simple title
+        //
+        var section=self.table.addSection("Regular cells")
         // Provide some defaults for items in this section section.info.titleColor=UIColor.blue
         section.info.subtitleColor=UIColor.orange

-        //First row shows a simple click handler that reloads the table data var row=HSTVRowInfo(title:"Reload Table",subtitle: "Number of rows in first section is somewhat random") row.leftImageName="713-refresh-1"
+        //First row has a simple click handler that reloads the table data
+        //The number or rows is random - so you can see the effect of the reload var row=HSTVRowInfo(title:"Reload Table",subtitle: "Number of rows in first section is somewhat random") row.leftImageName="713-refresh-1"
         row.clickHandler = {